Korbin-Sargent/Dine-In/README.md

 ## Group Project 1

-As new developers we are assigned to create a website that utilized Third Party API's.
+As new developers we were assigned to create a website that utilized Third Party API's.
-Our project is a recipe and drink generator, baised on a filtered requirements from the user.
+Our project is a recipe and drink generator biased on filtered requirements/requests from the user.
-We had two topics for this project, the other was a API that used NASA's info to determine meteor shows but decided that was an intense for the goal of it.
+We had two possible topics for this project, the other being an API that used NASA's info to determine meteor shows but decided that was perhaps too ambitious for our first group project.

 ## Requirements